An Open Letter To President Trump

 You demand loyalty from everyone around you, but you are loyal to no one.
 You hired questionable personalities and fire anyone who questions your dictates.
 You treat government agencies as if they were your private businesses, thinking that the government works for you alone.
 You still do not understand that there is something called checks and balances, and no one, including you, is above the law.

-You dishonorably use the office of the presidency for self-enrichment, and unabashedly use the power of your office to promote your resorts and hotels, including the Trump National Golf Club in New Jersey, Mar-a-Lago in Florida, and the Trump International Hotel in DC.
+You dishonorably use the office of the presidency for self-enrichment, and unabashedly use the power of your office to promote your resorts and hotels, including the Trump National Golf Club in New Jersey, Mar-a-Lago in Florida, and the Trump International Hotel in D.C.
 Never before has any president tainted the prestige of the office of the presidency to satisfy his greed forevermore.

-While you occasionally call for unity, you are the most divisive figure that has ever held the high office of President of the United States.
-You are sowing discord and disunity among the American people while catering to your shrinking base and cultivating a cult mentality, splitting the country into “us versus them.”
+While you occasionally call for unity, you are the most divisive figure that has ever held the high office of president of the United States.
+You are sowing discord and disunity among the American people while catering to your shrinking base and cultivating a cult mentality, splitting the country into “us vs. them.”

 You demean women as if they are simply objects to play with for personal pleasure.
 You enjoy insulting women that you do not like, using vulgar language to describe their faces and looks, and never shy away from being rude and abusive to any woman who dares challenge your abrasive and loathsome behavior.